 240 PhD stipends in AI, ML, AutoML, RecSys, NLP, IR, AR, VR, … in Ireland (~2 in Our Group)

-Please note, this is a continuous program until 2022, with student intakes in September and March/April every year.
+Please note, this is a continuous program until 2022, with student intakes in September every year (and potentially in March).
 Hence, please feel free to apply at any time, or if the application page is currently closed, wait for a few weeks until applications are open again.
+If you have administration questions (e.g. about deadlines) contact the CRTs directly.

 Science Foundation Ireland (SFI) agreed to fund several Centres for Research Training (CRT), and I will be involved in two of them, focusing on, among others, artificial intelligence, machine learning, automated machine learning (AutoML), meta-learning, recommender systems, and virtual/augmented reality: